Skip to main content

 1. Access Control – Who Sees What

-4. Don’t forget break-glass accounts.
-Store these in a hardware security module (HSM) and rotate the passwords every 90 days (NIST SP 800-63B recommends this).
+4. Keep break-glass accounts in a hardware security module (HSM) and cycle passwords every 90 days, following NIST SP 800-63B.

 2. Encryption – Lock the Data Itself